kubedb/docs/docs/guides/mongodb/schema-manager/overview/index.md

 1. At first the user will deploy a `MongoDBDatabase` object.

-2. Once a `MongoDBDatabase` object is deployed to the cluster, the `Schema Manager` operator first verifies the object by checking the `Double-OptIn`.
+2. Once a `MongoDBDatabase` object is deployed to the cluster, the `Schema Manager` operator first verifies if it has the required permission to be able to interact with the referred database-server by checking `Double-OptIn`.

 3. After the `Double-OptIn` verification `Schema Manager` operator checks in the `MongoDB` server if the target database is already present or not.
 If the database already present there, then the `MongoDBDatabase` object will be immediately denied.